 For some victims, when a mandated report is filed, the victim may feel disempowered or as though they have lost control of the situation.
 The Center for Victim Advocacy can provide an advocate who can explain your rights under these circumstances and ensure that your privacy and rights are considered by those responsible for responding to the report.
-When a mandated report is submitted, it goes directly to the Title IX Coordinator, who will reach out to the victim to provide resources, explain the victim's rights to submit a Title IX complaint, and offer the victim the choice to (1) close the report (2) wait on the report to consider their options (3) file a Title IX complaint.
-The victim is offered an information session with the Title IX Office.
-This meeting in no way obligates the victim to move forward with a complaint.
-Rather, this meeting allows the Title IX Coordinator to answer any questions or concerns the victim may have.
-Although the Title IX Office is not confidential, steps are taken to protect a victim's privacy.
+When a mandated report is submitted, it goes directly to the Title IX Coordinator, who will reach out to the complainant (victim) to provide support measures and resources, explain the complainant's rights, and offer the complainant several options to resolve their report.
+Many of these options are informal.
+Complainants are not required to file a formal complaint unless they want to, and all complainants have the right to close their report without further action.
+The complainant is offered an information session with the Title IX Office.
+This meeting does not obligate the complainant to move forward with a complaint.
+Rather, this meeting allows the Title IX Coordinator to answer any questions or concerns the complainant may have and to provide support measures.
+Title IX staff do not talk to anyone outside of the Title IX Office unless the complainant requests it and does so with full consent.
+Title IX is private and need to know only and they take this responsibility seriously.